reggi/writing/2015-07-19-address-api.md

 +---------------------------+   +---------------------------+   +---------------------------+
 ```

-### Send mail
+### `Third-Party-App` on behalf of user `User` for `User`

-This is an idea for an app called `Send Mail` an app that connects to the `Mail App API` could be made by a third-party or the same creator as `Mail App`.
+This is an idea for an `Third-Party-App` called `Send Mail`.

-* Figure 1.
-The landing page to the app with login button.
+1. The landing page to the `Third-Party-App` with login button.
-* Figure 2.
-Login to the app, if not already logged in.
+2. Login to the `App`, if not already logged in.
-* Figure 3.
-Approve or decline the app that will send mail on your behalf.
+3. Approve or decline the `Third-Party-App` that will send mail on your behalf.
-* Figure 4.
-Craft a message, enter the email address of the recipient, or the username.
+4. Craft a message, enter the email address of the recipient, or the `User`.
-  * This would lead the recipient to [App's request address on behalf of user]
+  * These Events lead to [`User`-to-`User` Authorize](#user-to-user-authorize)
-* Figure 5.
-View pending messages.
+5. View pending messages.
-  * If the user doesn't have an account they will be prompted to make an account.
+  * If the `User` doesn't have an account they will be prompted to make an account.
-  * If the user has auto-approved messages from you as a user, or auto-accepts mail from this app it will be auto accepted.
+  * If the `User` has auto-approved messages from you as a user, or auto-accepts mail from this app it will be auto accepted.
   * If the status of a message is approved then the senders address is in the system and mail can be sent.
 Pay to send it.

-This app would allow a user to send another user mail without the sender ever getting hold of the recipients address.
+This `Third-Party-App` would allow a `User` to send another `User` mail without the sender ever getting hold of the recipients address.
 I thought of this app in tandem with a physical business.
-The idea being that the creator of this app would be the proxy between the two users.
-They would be a third party that does the mailing for a customer.
+The idea being that the creator of this `Third-Party-App` would be the proxy mail between the two users.
+This `Third-Party-App` would do the mailing on behalf of a customer.
 All that's really needed to pull this off is a list of all letters to mail for the day, a box of [envelopes with two plastic windows](http://i.imgur.com/6wFDumi.jpg) and a ream of 8.5"x11" paper.
-Using the api the creator can export a all the PDF letters for a day, fold the, stamp the envelopes, and mail them.
-In this case someone would need to pay the app creator to mail the letter.
+Using the `App-Api` the creator can export a all the PDF letters for a day, fold the, stamp the envelopes, and mail them.
+In this case someone would need to pay the `Third-Party-App` creator to mail the letter.
 If under some promotion this may be able to be to funded by the Fan's recipient in bulk.
 Say Neil Degrasse Tyson or Bill Nye was running a promotion (ideally taking questions about scientific inquiries) then all mail to him would be paid for by a third party and not the sender.
 There are also less involved ways of sending physical mail, there are many api's that already exist that allow you to do it.

-This app could also be harnessed to send people in your contacts (that you have the email of).
+This `Third-Party-App` could also be harnessed to send people in your contacts (that you have the email of).

 ```
 +---------------------------+   +---------------------------+   +---------------------------+   +---------------------------+   +---------------------------+